Chart Color Schemes

 Diamond Creek has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eleven projects identified by AreaSearch are expected to impact the local area, significantly influencing its performance.
-Key projects include the Diamond Creek Community Infrastructure Master Plan, Eltham Major Activity Centre, Nillumbik Waste Management Facility Upgrade, and Diamond Creek Outdoor Pool Upgrade.
-The following list details those likely to be most relevant.
+Eleven projects identified by AreaSearch are expected to influence the local area's performance significantly.
+These projects include the Diamond Creek Community Infrastructure Master Plan, Eltham Major Activity Centre, Nillumbik Waste Management Facility Upgrade, and Diamond Creek Outdoor Pool Upgrade, with the following list detailing those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.